Skip to main content

 Arguments: id* (string)

-List the org's valid fulfillment status values.
+List the org's valid sales order fulfillment status values.

 Arguments: none